rishabh0282/Arduino-Cores/README.md

 ```
 -  Restart Arduino

-- If using the Arduino IDE for [Visual Studio](https://www.visualmicro.com/), be sure to click Tools - Visual Micro - Rescan Toolchains and Libraries
+- If you are using the Arduino IDE for [Visual Studio](https://www.visualmicro.com/), be sure to click Tools - Visual Micro - Rescan Toolchains and Libraries

 -  When later updating your local library, goto the esp8266 directory and do a git pull
 ```